Code-Institute-Submissions/Simon-game-milestone/README.md

 * [Code Review](https://codereview.stackexchange.com/questions/162096/simon-game-in-javascript) - JavaScript section developed based on example and adapted to my own, took in consideration the comments from other developers.

 * [Code Institute](https://codeinstitute.net/)
-    * Used code from Rosie resume project on contact form.
+    * Used code for Navbar and adjusted to my project
 ---

 ## Acknowledgements